Banbury Town Hobby Horse

 "Ride a cock horse to Banbury Cross,

-To see a fine lady ride on a white horse,
+To see a fine lady ride on a white horse, Rings on her fingers and bells on her toes, She shall have music wherever she goes." |

 For hundreds of years hobby horses, Jack in the greens, straw men and other similar characters brought life and colour to civic processions in towns and cities across the country.
-Many of them can be seen in carvings in churches locally.Four hundred years ago the Puritans not only destroyed Banbury’s famous crosses but rid the streets of these practices along with Morris Dancing and other ungodly festivities such as Christmas and football!
+Many of them can be seen in carvings in churches locally.Four hundred years ago the Puritans not only destroyed Banburys famous crosses but rid the streets of these practices along with Morris Dancing and other ungodly festivities such as Christmas and football!
 At the beginning of the new millennium it was felt that time to reinstate these traditions; bring fun and splendour back into the life of the town hence on the first weekend of July 2000 Banbury's first Hobby Horse Festival and the first appearance of the fine lady on her white horse.

 With Banbury's mayor, Rosemarie Higham, Lord Saye and Sele and Banbury's MP Tony Baldry